 The Employment Equality (Sexual Orientation) Regulations 2003 (“the Regulations”) came into force on 1 October 2004.
 Since that date, lawyers have been keenly awaiting cases and decisions arising out of these Regulations.
 Prior to 1 October 2004, individuals who had been discriminated against on the grounds of their sexual orientation did not have a right under employment law to bring tribunal proceedings.
 There were some attempts, most notably the case of Pearce v the Governing Body of Mayfield Secondary School (2001/IRLR 669) to bring claims for discrimination based on the grounds of sexual orientation.
 However, they were unsuccessful.
 Therefore the first City case alleging sexual orientation discrimination attracted huge amounts of publicity.
-Peter Lewis, HSBC’s former Global Head of Equity Trading in the London office brought a claim that he was dismissed because of his sexual orientation.
+Peter Lewis, HSBC’s former Global Head of Equity Trading in the

 Mr Lewis had worked at HSBC for only two months when he was accused of sexual harassment by a colleague.
 It was alleged that he sexually harassed a male colleague in the Bank’s gym changing rooms.
 HSBC immediately suspended him for gross misconduct and he was subsequently dismissed summarily.
 Mr Lewis disputes that a heterosexual colleague accused of similar conduct would have been dismissed.
 Given that Mr Lewis earned over £1,000,000 a year his claim for damages, if it had been successful would have been substantial and it is understood that his schedule of loss claimed of £5,000,000.